 Bayou Classic makes an excellent aluminum stockpot with a steam and boil basket.

-This model from Amazon is currently $94.64 with free 2-day shipping for Amazon Prime members.
+This model from Amazon is currently less than $95 for Amazon Prime members.

 Shellfish: Most recipes call for fresh shrimp or crawfish, but crab is a great substitute – or addition.
 The crab legs are the best part.